 - Failure to provide effective judicial remedies to data subjects for the following reasons:

 - the ‘privacy shield’ decision does not establish that the surveillance based on EO 12333 would be subject to prior review by an independent body or might be the subject of post factum judicial review

 - the ‘privacy shield’ decision does not state that the surveillance measures based on EO 12333 would be notified to the individuals concerned or accompanied by judicial or independent administrative control mechanisms at any stage of their adoption or implementation.

 - the Ombudsperson instated by the Privacy Shield decision does not provide a remedy before an independent body offering the data subject a possibility of relying on their right of access to the data or of contesting any infringements of the applicable rules by the intelligence services.

 If we follow the reasoning of the Advocate General and we consider that the Privacy Shield decision may be called into question, it should be decided that any data transfer to the USA based on the SCCs be suspended on the ground that US laws contradict the content of the SCCs regardless of whether such transfer mechanism is valid or not.

-However, before making such a decision, it remains to be seen what the Court will decide to cover in its decision and what the position of the Irish Court will be in its response to Mr.Shrem.
+However, it remains to be seen what issues the Court will decide to cover in its decision and what the position of the Irish Court will be in its response to Mr.Shrem.

 To be continued …